 Pour the fermented kombucha (straining, if desired) into the bottles using a small funnel.
 Leave about an inch of head room in each bottle.
 Store the bottled kombucha at room-temperature out of direct sunlight and allow 1 to 3 days for the kombucha to carbonate.
 If you bottled in plastic bottles, the kombucha is carbonated when the bottles are rock-solid; if you bottled in glass, intermittently open one of the bottles to check the carbonation (it will re-carbonate quickly once you put the cap back on).

-Once carbonate, refrigerate the kombucha for at least 4 hours to chill it down.
+Once carbonated, refrigerate the kombucha for at least 4 hours to chill it down.
 The kombucha will keep in the refrigerator for several weeks.
 If desired, strain the kombucha as you serve it to catch any bits of ginger pulp.

 Add Some Fruit!
 Fruit makes ginger kombucha even more awesome, if you can believe it.
 If you have some fresh peaches, strawberries, or any other ripe, delicious fruit hanging around your kitchen, chop them up and add them along with the ginger.
 When using fruit, I usually let everything hang out in a clean canning jar for a few days to infuse, then strain and bottle — it's easier than straining out the fruit when you pour.